OutSystems/UltimatePDF-ExternalLogic/README.md

 ## Known Limitations

 * The screens to print cannot be protected by authentication.
-We recomend the screens to be protected by tokens
+We recommend the screens to be protected by tokens.
+See the usage of `GeneratePDFToken` on this documentation for examples.
-* The input and output paylod of the external logic cannot be greather than 5.5MB.
-Workaround use the REST API Store functionality.
+* The input and output payload of the external logic cannot be greater than 5.5MB. <a href="#external-logic-call-rest-api-to-store-the-pdf">Workaround use the REST API Store functionality</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>